 French gastronomy is considered one of the best in the world.
 It is so popular and revered that, in 2010, UNESCO added it to the Intangible Cultural Heritage of Humanity list.

-French gastronomy goes beyond just sitting at the table and eating but it is part of the country’s culture, tradition, and as a form of building relationships!
+French gastronomy goes beyond just sitting at the table and eating!
+It is part of the country’s culture, and tradition, and is a form of building relationships!

 28. Throwing away leftover food is illegal in France